DRojasLey/dani-camp/projects/project1/README.md

 1. Generates a random word
 2. Alerts the user of the random word
 3. Ask for his word
 4. Processes the word
-	- This ensures it is a valid lower case string
+	- This ensures it is a valid input and lower cases the string
+	- If it's not valid input will return an exiting causing value
 	- Adds the word to the dictionary  << yes this somewhat learns new words!>>
 	- Adds the word to the score/recap array
 	- Returns the last letter of the user word